scott-phillips/Spring4Play2/README.markdown

 ## Install ##

-For the immediate future this plugin is available from an Texas A&M University's local unindexed Maven repository.
-In the future when then new modules site is ready at `http://modules.playframework.org` this plugin will be deployed there.
+For the immediate future this plugin is available from the Texas A&M University's local unindexed Maven repository.
+In the future when the new modules site is ready at `http://modules.playframework.org` this plugin will be deployed there.
 Until then you can use A&M's local repository, but since it is not indexed by Maven Central you will need to add the repository explicitly in your sbt build configuration.